-When filling the cooling system, use a coolant/water mixture which will satisfy the coldest anticipated weather conditions of the area in accordance with the cooling system is being filled, air may become trapped; therefore, elevate the rear of the ATV 30-40 cm (12-16 in.) to allow air to bleed from the filler neck.
+When filling the cooling system, use a coolant/water mixture which will satisfy the coldest anticipated weather conditions of the area in accordance with the coolant manufacturer's recommendations.
+While the cooling system is being filled, air may become trapped; therefore, elevate the rear of the ATV 30-40 cm (12-16 in.) to allow air to bleed from the filler neck.
 Run the engine for several minutes; then shut off the engine and fill with coolant to the top of the filler neck.

-■NOTE: Use a good quality, biodegradable glycolbased, automotive-type antifreeze.
+■NOTE: Use a good quality, biodegradable glycol-based, automotive-type antifreeze.